- Race Results

 Cape Hatteras, North Carolina 2 of 8

-Probably second only to the East Coast surf legacy of Sebastian Inlet comes North Carolina's Outer Banks—a long, barrier island.
-Hurricane season can light this place up in terms of waves and it's beautiful, serene and remote.
+Probably second only to the East Coast surf legacy of Sebastian Inlet comes the Outer Banks—a long, barrier island.
+Hurricane season can light this place up in terms of waves, and it's beautiful, serene and remote.
 Here, you'll really feel like you're roughing it among the miles of dunes.
-What town life exists is that of your quintessential, slow paced fishing village, complete with light house scenery and ol' salty dogs.
+What town life exists is that of your quintessential, slow-paced fishing village, complete with light house scenery and ol' salty dogs.
+Even if you don't surf, you should put this North Carolina campground on your list.

 Fisherman's Memorial State Park